All assessments and modules have a passing grade of 65%. For further information regarding grading please see the assessment and grading policies.

 In the preclerkship phase of the MD program at the Icahn School of Medicine at Mount Sinai, the ability to take an online quiz (Blackboard or AMBOSS) during a prescribed assessment window provides students with flexibility in when and where they take the assessment.
 Given this flexibility, there are only a few instances when permission to take a quiz outside the window will be granted by the Office for Curricular Affairs.

 Technical Issues: For any unresolvable technical issue that prevents a student from initiating or continuing with the online quiz.
-Students must email preclerkships@mssm.edu and the module director within 60 minutes of the reported failure.
+Students must email and the module director within 60 minutes of the reported failure.
 The Office of Curricular Affairs will respond the next business day to reschedule.
 Failure to report the technical issue within the timeframe outlined will result in a zero for the assessment.

 Planned Absences: Because of the generous (>48 h) quiz window, students may only request a rescheduled quiz if they are celebrating a major religious holiday that spans the duration of the window.
-Students who anticipate needing an alternate window to accommodate a religious holiday must email preclerkships@mssm.edu >14 days prior to the start of the quiz window.
+Students who anticipate needing an alternate window to accommodate a religious holiday must email 14 days prior to the start of the quiz window.

 Students who do not adhere to the policies above will receive a zero on their quiz and will not be allowed to take at a later date.

-In ASCEND modules that contain >30 hours of lecture, students will complete two Module Exams.
-Module Exams are created by module directors using the National Board of Medical Examiners (NBME) Customized Assessment Services (CAS).
-Four out of the 14 modules will have mid-module exams.

 All ASCEND modules have an end-of-module summative exam.
 Summative exams are created by module faculty using the National Board of Medical Examiners (NBME) Customized Assessment Services (CAS).
+Three out of the fourteen modules will have mid-module exams.

-In modules with only 1 exam, the exam will cover the full content of the module.
-In the 4 modules with mid-module exams, the end-of-module exam will only cover the material from the second half of the module.
+In modules with a single exam, the end-of-module exam covers the full content of the module.
+In modules with a mid-module exam, the end-of-module exam covers only the material from the second half of the module.
+All NBME CAS exams are proctored in person.

-Students are expected to report for their proctored exams by 9 AM on the exam dates which can be found on the Phase 1 Google calendar and academic calendar.
-The end times provided are approximate, based on starting the exam on time without any complications.
-NBME technical difficulties, WiFi connectivity issues, personal laptop issues, and/or weather issues have the potential to substantially delay examination end times; students should take this into account when scheduling travel (flights or any other travel arrangements) after examinations.
+Please note that NBME technical difficulties, WiFi connectivity issues, personal laptop issues, and/or weather issues have the potential to substantially delay examination end times.
+Students should take this into account when scheduling travel (flights or any other travel arrangements) after examinations.
 The school does not guarantee end times and will not reimburse or reschedule a student who misses any travel arrangements due to an extended NBME end time.

 Exams are held in Annenberg on the 12th and 13th Floors classrooms.
 All in-person proctored exam days are considered restricted days, and planned absences will not be granted unless they are major religious holidays.
 Unplanned absences are allowed.
 Make-up days are designated on the Academic Calendar.